stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 The following flows will be described in this section.

 - When a port's speed, cable length or MTU is updated, the `BUFFER_PG`, `BUFFER_PROFILE` will be updated to reflect the headroom size regarding the new speed and cable length.
 As the headroom size updated, `BUFFER_POOL` will be also updated accordingly.
-- When a port's admin status is updated, the `BUFFER_PG` should be removed from the `APPL_DB` and the `BUFFER_POOL` should be updated by adding the buffer released by the admin down port.
+- When a port's admin status is updated, the `BUFFER_PG` should be removed from the `APPL_DB` and the `BUFFER_POOL` should be updated by adding the buffer that has been released by the admin down port.
 - When additional lossless PGs have been configured on the switch, `BUFFER_PG` table need to be updated as well as the `BUFFER_POOL`.
 - When a static profile is configured on or removed from a port, the `BUFFER_PROFILE` and/or `BUFFER_PG` table will be updated accordingly.
 - When the over subscribe ratio is toggled, all buffer profiles for lossless traffic should be updated.
 The buffer pool size and the shared headroom pool size should be updated as well.